 - Read the following passages: Luke 22:53 [What does Jesus mean by his assertion "This is your hour..."?]; 1 Cor 2:6-8 [who are "the rulers of this age?"]; 15:24-28; Rom 8:38-39; Rom 13:1-7; Eph 1:20-23; 6:10-17; Heb 2:14; Revelation 13.
 Next, focus on Rom 13:1-7.
 Read it carefully in either English or Greek, making note of exegetical, theological, or other questions that it raises for you.
 Read at least two commentary entries on this passage, making notes and raising questions worth further consideration. - Read the short summary of Walter Wink's teaching about the powers (handout) - Read Susan R. Garrett, No Ordinary Angel: Celestial Spirits and Christian Claims about Jesus (New Haven: Yale University Press, 2008), 128-32.
 Note: Pp. 128-32 constitute an excerpt from a chapter on "Satan and the Powers"; the book is on reserve at the library if you would like to read more.
-For a shorter, more popular-style article based on this chapter, see Susan R. Garrett, "What Do Presbyterians Believe about Evil?" in Presbyterians Today, March 2005.
-Online here. - Read Susan R. Garrett, "Seeing Systems and Parsing Powers."
-On CAMS. - Assignment #1: Write a paper based on the handout by Bill Wylie-Kellerman, "Thinking Biblically and Theologically about a Particular Power: An Inventory of Provoking Questions" (on CAMS).
+For a shorter, more popular-style article based on this chapter, see Susan R. Garrett, "The Problem of Evil" (originally published in Presbyterians Today, March 2005; online here. - Read Susan R. Garrett, "Seeing Systems and Parsing Powers."
+On CAMS. - Assignment #1 due in class (graded; worth 10% of grade): Write a paper based on the handout by Bill Wylie-Kellerman, "Thinking Biblically and Theologically about a Particular Power: An Inventory of Provoking Questions" (on CAMS).
 Identify a "principality" with which you have had some experience.
 "Principalities" studied by past students have included church judicatories; the court system; INS; IRS; U.S. military; Russian military; NCAA; a Canadian "first nation" reservation; a pharmaceutical corporation; also various "ideologies," "isms," and "icons."
 (You may choose to analyze your present leadership context or a subsystem thereof.)
-Write an essay, due in class, not to exceed 5 double-spaced pages, answering the "provoking questions" as applied to that principality.
+Write an essay, due in class, not to exceed 4 double-spaced pages, answering the "provoking questions" as applied to that principality.
 Address all of the questions under the first heading ("Creatureliness: Defining a Principality").
-If you have too much material to address all questions under the second two headings, then pick and choose, but do not exceed the 5-page limit.
-NOTE: To inspire you, I have posted an essay by a former student (on CAMS; used with permission).
+If you have too much material to address all questions under the second two headings, then pick and choose, but do not exceed the 4-page limit.